Guidance for UK businesses on rules for selling services to Liechtenstein.

 - find out what you need to know about providing services in Liechtenstein

 - complete the relevant administrative procedures online

 Consider appointing an English-speaking lawyer in Liechtenstein to help you comply with specific regulations.

-To find out if these apply to you, check with appropriate local competent authorities.
+To find out if EEA nationality requirements apply to you, contact the appropriate competent authority.